mlcommons/mobile_app_open/flutter/cpp/datasets/README.md

   /data/local/tmp/sr/
 ```

-assuming we have the dataset and the model on the devices at
+  Assuming we have the dataset and the model on the devices at
   `/data/local/tmp/sr/dataset/` and `/data/local/tmp/edsr/tflite/pl_f32b5.tflite`

 ```shell
 adb shell /data/local/tmp/sr/main_sr external snusr --mode=PerformanceOnly \